coffee beans

 • Medium roast

-• From Rwanda
+• From Rutsiro, Rwanda

-• Flavors of caramel, honey, brown sugar, ginger tea
+• Flavors of citrus, brown sugar, spice

 Java Planet – Organic Colombian Single-Origin